-Here is a common real life scenario often encountered in the automotive world, where lots of data is taken from vehicles on the test track.
+Here is a common real-life scenario encountered in the automotive world, where a lot of data is taken from vehicles on the test track.
 Sound, temperature, vibration, engine rpm, etc., are all captured.
 To measure vibration, accelerometers are placed on many locations of a vehicle.
-Then, the vehicle is driven around a prescribed test track, with many different road surfaces, simulating the real world environment.
+Then, the vehicle is driven around a prescribed test track, with many different road surfaces, simulating the real-world environment.

-After the test drive, an engineer has an abundance of time history data, and needs to define a random vibration test for a particular component of a vehicle, for exanoke an oxygen sensor.
-The obvious solution is to take the accelerometer data from the accelerometer mounted by the oxygen sensor, run this data into a spectrum analyzer, read the PSD and use this PSD to define the random test.
+After the test drive, an engineer has an abundance of time history data and needs to define a random vibration test for a particular component of a vehicle, for example, an oxygen sensor.
+The obvious solution is to take the accelerometer data from the accelerometer mounted by the oxygen sensor, run this data into a spectrum analyzer, read the PSD, and use this PSD to define the random test.

 However, when looking at the resulting PSD, and comparing it to the actual data, often a discrepancy is noted.
 In the actual data, the engineer may see 120 G peaks, even in the frequency band-limited actual data.
 But, the random test PSD perhaps gives a 15 G RMS test.
 We are pretty sure we will only see 3 or 4 times the G RMS level (3 to 5 sigma peaks) when running the random test for the duration of 2 hours.
 Even with the sigma clipping turned off, this is only 45 to 75 G peaks.